 As a consequence, 20% of the Irish population has its own private water system and 40% of the population isn’t connected to advanced wastewater treatment.
 The poor water management performances lead to intertwined environmental and health consequences.

-Large quantities of fertilisers and poor water quality
+Large quantities of fertilizers and poor water quality

 For instance, private wells may not be adequately sealed, and subject to diseases.
 Ireland has the highest level of infection for diseases like E. Coli because of the water contamination from cattle slurry.
 Also, a third of the population relies on its own water treatment system like sceptic tanks, for which around half of them are believed to be non-compliant with legal standards.